 Zinc has been studied for years and found essential to our immune system during infection.
 A deficit in Zinc is not uncommon and taken a supplement while being healthy can help cover an unknown deficiency that weaken your immune system.
 Supplements contain several forms of zinc, including zinc gluconate, zinc sulfate, and zinc acetate.
 Research has not determined whether differences exist among forms of zinc in term of absorption, bioavailability, or tolerability.

 Elderberry is a flower plant that has been used for generations to prevent and treat cold flu due to influenzae.
 It is available in supplement or juice.
 Around 1g/2g or 15ml of juice per day is recommended.
 (6)

+Also called Coneflower, they are found in Central and North America and are part of the Daisy family.
 Used for years to prevent the common cold and flu, much research is being done to better understand its action during infection.
 (7)